beenotung/tslib/README.md

    - does not work (breaking) for variety function (those who expect to accept variant length of arguments)
    - does not work for function of length 0

-## Unsure Remark
-This lib is on top of [ramda.js](https://github.com/ramda/ramda)

-~~This lib is kind of rewrite of ramda.js in pure ts, but w & w/o something~~

 ## Todo
- - remove dependency on ramdajs / provide wrapper with type
-   - the package in @types/npm-ramda is out dated
-   - I failed to update that package